-At temperatures below 20°F (-7° C), Number 2-D diesel fuel may thicken enough to clog the fuel filter.
+At temperatures below 20°F (-7° C), number 2-D diesel fuel may thicken enough to clog the fuel filter.
 Your vehicle is equipped with either an FCM (E-Series) or an HFCM (F-Super Duty) which acts as a fuel filter/water separator to keep the wax melted which will help prevent fuel filter clogging.
 However, if the engine starts but stalls after a short time and will not restart, the fuel filter(s) may be clogged.
 For best results in cold weather, use Number 1-D diesel fuel or "winterized" Number 2-D diesel fuel which has an additive to minimize wax formation.
+If you have problems operating on biodiesel during cold weather, you may need to use a diesel fuel with lower biodiesel content, try another brand, or discontinue the use of biodiesel.

 Your vehicle is also equipped with a bypass relief valve, located on the fuel control module, which provides fuel flow to the engine if the fuel pickup should become plugged by ice or wax.
-To allow the bypass valve to function and avoid engine fuel starvation, it is recommended that, during cold weather operation 32° F (0°C) or below, the fuel level in your tank should not be allowed to drop below $\frac{1}{4}$ full.
+To allow the bypass valve to function and avoid engine fuel starvation, it is recommended that, during cold weather operation 32° F (0°C) or below, the fuel level in your tank should not be allowed to drop below 1/4 full.
 This will help prevent air from entering the fuel system and stalling the engine.